 Joseph and Mary lived in a town called Nazareth.
 The Romans were in charge of the country.
 One day, the ruler of the country, called Caesar Augustus, sent a letter to Nazareth saying that all the people had to go to the city where their families came from.
 Every person in the family had to be counted.
 This was called a census.
 He wanted to know exactly how many people there were because he wanted everyone to pay taxes.

 Bethlehem was a long way from Nazareth.
 Of course, there were no planes or cars back then.
 People had to walk or ride animals.
 Because Joseph and Mary wanted to do what the King commanded, they packed up their things.
 Mary rode a donkey, while Joseph walked beside her.
 They began their trip to Bethlehem.

 When they arrived, they found the roads very crowded with people.
 They looked and looked for a place to stay, but all the houses were filled with other people who had come to Bethlehem for the same reason.
 It was growing very late.
 Mary was tired.
 It was almost time for her baby to be born.
 Joseph was also tired and needed a place to rest.

-God had not forgotten Mary and Joseph.
-Joseph saw a place kind of like a shed or barn where the animals were kept.
-He led Mary where it was warm and safe.
-They were glad to find a quiet place to rest from their long journey.
+But God had not forgotten Mary and Joseph.
+He took care of them.
+They found a place where animals were kept and they were glad to find a quiet place to rest from their long journey.

 Joseph looked for a place to put the newborn baby.
 He found a box full of straw.
 This was the kind of box that farmers put hay in so the animals could eat from it.
 It was called a manger.
 Mary fixed the straw and put a piece of cloth on it.
 Then she wrapped the baby up tightly and placed Him in the warm straw.